wbz596/Deep-Neural-Network-for-Urban-Sound-Classification/README.md

 1. We used batch gradient descent optimizer, which means weight vectors are updated once after taking all samples into account.

 2. To do multiple runs, we randomly selected around 70% of the whole dataset as our training data for each run.
 The cost curve can be calculated for each ru
+3.Confusion matrix is calculated to describe the performance of the classifier on a set of test data for which the true values are known.
+We normalize the confusion matrix so that it contains only numbers between 0 and 1.
+The diagonal elements of the normalized confusion matrix represent the number of points for which the predicted label is equal to the true label, while off-diagonal elements are those that are mislabeled by the classifier.